-- Genesys Voice Platform 8.1 Deployment Guide, which provides information about installing and configuring Genesys Voice Platform (GVP). - Genesys Voice Platform 8.1 User's Guide, which provides information about configuring, provisioning, and monitoring GVP and its components. - Genesys Voice Platform 8.1 Genesys VoiceXML 2.1 Reference Help (see Figure 61 on page 137), which provides information about developing Voice Extensible Markup Language (VoiceXML) applications.
-It presents VoiceXML concepts, and provides examples that focus on the GVP Next Generation Interpreter (NGI) implementation of VoiceXML. - Genesys Voice Platform 8.1 Legacy Genesys VoiceXML 2.1 Reference Manual, which describes the VoiceXML 2.1 language as implemented by the Legacy GVP Interpreter (GVPi) in GVP 7.6 and earlier, and which is now supported in the GVP 8.1 release.

-- Genesys Voice Platform 8.1 CCXML Reference Manual, which provides information about developing Call Control Extensible Markup Language (CCXML) applications for GVP. - Genesys Voice Platform 8.1 Troubleshooting Guide, which provides information about Simple Network Management Protocol (SNMP) Management Information Bases (MIBs) and traps for GVP, as well as troubleshooting methodology. - Genesys Voice Platform 8.1 Configuration Options Reference, which replicates the metadata available in the Genesys provisioning GUI, to provide information about all the GVP configuration options, including descriptions, syntax, valid values, and default values. - Genesys Voice Platform 8.1 Metrics Reference, which provides information about all the GVP metrics (VoiceXML and CCXML application event logs), including descriptions, format, logging level, source component, and metric ID.

-Voice Platform Solution

-• Voice Platform Solution 8.1 Integration Guide, which provides information about integrating GVP 8.1, SIP Server 8.0, and, if applicable, IVR Server.
+- Genesys Voice Platform 8.1 Deployment Guide, which provides information about installing and configuring Genesys Voice Platform (GVP). - Genesys Voice Platform 8.1 User's Guide, which provides information about configuring, provisioning, and monitoring GVP and its components. - Genesys Voice Platform 8.1 Legacy VoiceXML 2.1 Reference, which describes the VoiceXML 2.1 language as implemented by the Legacy GVP Interpreter (GVPi) in GVP 7.6 and earlier, and which is now supported in the GVP 8.1 release. - Genesys Voice Platform 8.1 CCXML Reference Manual, which provides information about developing Call Control Extensible Markup Language (CCXML) applications for GVP. - Genesys Voice Platform 8.1 Troubleshooting Guide, which provides information about Simple Network Management Protocol (SNMP) Management Information Bases (MIBs) and traps for GVP, as well as troubleshooting methodology. - Genesys Voice Platform 8.1 Configuration Options Reference, which replicates the metadata available in the Genesys provisioning GUI, to provide information about all the GVP configuration options, including descriptions, syntax, valid values, and default values. - Genesys Voice Platform 8.1 Metrics Reference, which provides information about all the GVP metrics (VoiceXML and CCXML application event logs), including descriptions, format, logging level, source component, and metric ID. - Voice Platform Solution 8.1 Integration Guide, which provides information about integrating GVP, SIP Server, and, if applicable, IVR Server.